akjha992/cardkeep/QUESTIONS.md

   - Option C: Allow custom bank entry (free text)
 - **Recommendation**: Option A (major banks) with Option C (custom entry) for flexibility
 - **Action Required**:
   - For now lets keep a few example ones (HDFC, SBI, ICICI, AXIS).
-Will update later.
-Keep directory structure where i can put their logos which can be imported later.
-For now we can have mock logo.

 ### Q2.2: Bank Logo Sources
 - **Question**: Where should bank logos come from?
   - Option A: Pre-downloaded assets in app bundle
   - Option B: CDN/API (requires internet, but out of scope for offline app)
-  - Option C: Placeholder/default logo for unknown banks
-- **Recommendation**: Option A (pre-downloaded assets) + Option C (placeholder)
+- **Recommendation**: Option A (pre-downloaded assets) for the future.
-- **Action Required**:  Option A for future, Option C for now
+- **Action Required**:  Not applicable for this version as logos are out of scope.
-  - I will add the logos later, for now use a placeholder

 ### Q2.3: Bank Logo Display
 - **Question**: Where should bank logo appear on the card?